-At the end of the stroke, just after the blade leaves the water, turn the oar handle,
+At the end of the stroke, as the blade leaves the water, turn the oar handle, with

-with the inside hand, wrist having been straight, so that the blade rolls backwards
+the inside hand, wrist having been straight, so that the blade rolls backwards through

-through 90 degrees.
+90 degrees.
 Roll it with the button pressed up against the gate.
-Make sure
+Make sure not to

 On reaching the start of the next stroke roll the blade back into the vertical again